 This post may contain affiliate links.
 This blog generates income via ads.

 Whip up this homemade chai concentrate to keep in the fridge so you can enjoy a delicious chai latte whenever the craving strikes!
-Save time and money and avoid a trip to Starbucks with this easy copycat recipe!
+Skip the trip to Starbucks with this easy copycat recipe that's ready in minutes!

-Made with black tea, classic chai spices like cardamom, ginger, and cinnamon, and just a bit of sweetness this chai concentrate recipe is so delicious you’ll never want to spend $5 on one drink again!
+Made with black tea, classic chai spices like cardamom, ginger, and cinnamon, and just a bit of sweetness, this chai concentrate recipe is so delicious you’ll always have a bottle on hand in the fridge!

 Ingredients for homemade chai concentrate